shikharmn/ssl-cluster/README.md

-# Clustering SSL
+# SimCLR

-GitHub repository for project on motivating clustering in SSL.
+Repository for SimCLR ResNet-18 CIFAR-10 implementation using Lightly AI.